grommunio/grommunio-documentation/admin/manual_core.rst

 The actual fragment files for nginx are located under ``/usr/share/grommunio-common`` for packaging policy reasons; they are not meant to be modified.
-They do however has further ``include`` directives pointing back to ``/etc`` to facilitate overriding specific aspects.
+However, they have further ``include`` directives pointing back to ``/etc`` to facilitate overriding specific aspects.

 ``/usr/share/grommunio-common/nginx/locations.d/autodiscover.conf`` for example